Angela Ponce, First Transgender Miss Universe Contestant, Earns Rave Reviews For Swimsuit

-Miss Spain 2018 Angela Ponce — who is the first-ever openly transgender contestant to compete in the Miss Universe pageant (which is currently underway in Thailand) is already winning hearts and admiration for her amazing bikini body, runway glamour and the message of inclusion and diversity.
+Miss Spain 2018 Angela Ponce, who is the first-ever openly transgender contestant to compete in the Miss Universe pageant, which is currently underway in Thailand, is already winning hearts and admiration for her amazing bikini body, runway glamour, and the message of inclusion and diversity.

 Per an article by the New York Post, Ponce rocked the pageant’s runway in a pink bikini which showed off her sexy lithe limbs and her soft curves.